isomerpages/nlb-biblioasia/pages/test2.md

 <div style="background-color: white;">Directed by B. Narayan Rao, the film starred Maria Menado as the <i>pontianak</i>, a female vampire from Malay mythology.
 Following the success of the film, Cathay-Keris followed up with three sequels: <i>Dandam Pontianak</i> (1957), <i>Sumpah Pontianak</i> (1958) and <i>Pontianak Gua Musang</i> (1964).<i> Singapore Art Museum 1995-03397</i>.</div>

 #### **Supporter of Local Sports**
+As the chairman of the Sports Centre Fund appeal committee, Loke helped to accelerate plans to build Singapore’s youth sports centre and donated 25,000 pounds to it.
+The centre opened in the old Kallang airport in January 1956.[^6] Loke also hired Wong Peng Soon, Malaya’s top badminton player, as a coach at the centre, and funded his salary for three years. [^7]

 #### **MORE RESOURCES**